agcdtmr/100DaysOfCloudDevOps/README.md

 - [ ] Read your [reminders](https://github.com/agcdtmr/100DaysOfCloudDevOps/blob/main/README.md#reminder-to)
 - [ ] Take care of yourself: pause, stretch, hydrate.
 More on [WWCode Code of Balance](https://www.womenwhocode.com/blog/category/mental-health).

-**Weekly Tasks:**
+**Monthly Tasks:**

+- [ ] Call with your mentor or a mentor from adplist.com: ask feeback about your code, portfolio review, career advice, mock interviews or leadership advice
+- [ ] Practive reverse mentoring.
+Leave a review for this mentor to give back
+- [ ] Attend atleast one tech meetup, networking event or conference.
+And share this experience on LinkedIn or other social media platform you may have
 - [ ] Help atleast 1 person.
 Give feedback, share resources, be a rubber ducky, help in any way, in any form
 - [ ] Call with a fellow learner about both of your progress.
 Endorse their skills or if you worked on a project together write recommendations!
 - [ ] Reach out, connect and follow a tech professional working in tech or as a Cloud DevOps
 - [ ] Send appreciation or follow-up message to your fellow learner and that tech professional working in tech you connected with

-**Monthly Tasks:**

-- [ ] Call with your mentor or a mentor from adplist.com: ask feeback about your code, portfolio review, career advice, mock interviews or leadership advice
-- [ ] Practive reverse mentoring.
-Leave a review for this mentor to give back
-- [ ] Attend atleast one tech meetup, networking event or conference.
-And share this experience on LinkedIn or other social media platform you may have

 ## Reminder to: